keysmash-studios/kitty/CONFIG.md

 #### site

-This setting is used for setting the name of the site, it is currently useless and does nothing, however it may or may not be used later down the line, besides that you can use it to make your config more readable since JSON doesn't allow for comments.
+`Default: "Untitled Site"`

+This setting is what's printed when mutliple sites are started to make it easier to identify each individual site more clearly, it is also planned to be used for more than just that in the future.

 #### path

+`Default: "/"`

 Again very straight forward, the path for the site, if a path that doens't exist is provided it'll error out.

-#### authentication + htpasswd
+#### authentication

-Default: `false`
+`Default: false`

 `authentication` enables the `htpasswd` option, the `htpasswd` option takes in a path to a `htpasswd` file, similar to that of Nginx or alike, you can generate one with various online tools or use Apache's tools or simply anything alike it.

+#### htpasswd

+`Default: ""`

 When a valid path is provided and it's enabled it'll prompt the user to enter credentials when accessing the site.
 It's up to the browser how